 Generally, where a child is under the age of 18, the child’s parents are the lawful decision-makers and have the power to consent to their child’s medical treatment.
 However, where a child is ‘Gillick-competent', meaning the child has sufficient understanding and intelligence to understand the treatment proposed, he or she can lawfully make decisions about medical treatment, and can provide valid consent.

 The Supreme Court and the Family Court have jurisdiction to hear cases relating to medical treatment for children at the end of life, and may provide (or refuse) consent to treatment.
 Most cases are heard by the Supreme Court, which has power to make decisions for children as part of its ‘parens patriae’ (protective) jurisdiction.
 However, the Supreme Court exercises its powers cautiously, and only in cases where the court’s intervention is needed.

 The only situations in which consent to treatment for a child is not required from a parent, the child or a court are where emergency treatment or a blood transfusion is needed, or to withhold or withdraw futile or non-beneficial treatment.

 In most Australian States and Territories a person becomes an adult and able to make their own treatment decisions upon reaching the age of 18.
 In South Australia however, a child who is 16 years of age (and, in some case, under 16) can also consent to treatment.

-Medical decisions for infants and younger children are ordinarily made by the child’s parents (or legal guardian) can make decisions about medical treatment for their infant, young child, or non-competent older child.
+Generally, a child’s parents (or legal guardian) can make decisions about medical treatment for their infant, young child, or non-competent older child.
 This includes decisions to consent to or refuse treatment, and to withhold or withdraw life-sustaining medical treatment.